-Our customers include academic research institutions, clinical laboratories, pharmaceutical, biotechnology and Ag-Bio companies worldwide.
-Total revenue from our five largest customers in each of the periods presented comprised 15%, 18%, and 17% of revenue in 2014, 2013, and 2012, respectively.
+Our customers include academic research institutions, clinical laboratories, and pharmaceutical, biotechnology and Ag-Bio companies worldwide.
+Product and service revenue, excluding license and grant revenue, from our five largest customers in each of the periods presented comprised 13%, 15%, and 18% of total product and service revenue in 2015, 2014, and 2013, respectively.

-Comparison of the Years Ended December 31, 2014 and December 31, 2013
+Comparison of the Years Ended December 31, 2015 and December 31, 2014